Apply for an ARDF Grant

 - Sources of Funding: Are other donors or your own organization financially contributing to this project?
 Who are they and how much are they contributing?

 - Community Contribution: Describe the community’s contribution to this project.
 Is it financial, donated labor, donated materials, other support?

 How will you pay for ongoing program costs once funding through ARDF ends?
-Since the vast majority of our grants are for one year only, sustainability is a critical issue to ensure that no dependence is created.
+Since the vast majority of our grants are for under two years, sustainability is a critical issue to ensure that no dependence is created.

 What is your current annual budget, including your sources and uses of funding?
 Will you be able to provide your organization’s financial statements for the past 3 years?
 If not, please explain.
 Inability to provide these documents will not necessarily disqualify a proposal as long as the reason is understood and found to be acceptable.
 However, in the event of funding approval, plans must be made to correct the specific situation that justified the exception.

 Other Sources of Funds being considered:

 Are you applying for funding elsewhere?
 If so, please inform us if, after submitting this proposal, you have received funding for part or for the totality of the project from other sources.
 If there are remaining items to be funded please specify them.

 Describe the way your organization has collaborated with other organizations to provide services or share ideas for this project.
 List any organizations or partners participating in the project with a brief outline of their role in the project and relationship to your organization.
 State what your organization’s role is in the partnership (for example, is your organization leading the project or supporting it?).